openstack/tooz/doc/source/drivers.rst

   features as it's possible to build a cluster of ZooKeeper that is resilient towards network partitions for example.

-* `memcached`_ is a basic implementation and provides less resiliency, though it's much simpler to setup.
+* `memcached`_ is a basic implementation and provides little resiliency, though it's much simpler to setup.
+A lot of the features provided in tooz are based on timeout (heartbeats, locks, etc) so are less resilient than other backends.

+* `redis`_ is a basic implementation and provides little resiliency.
   A lot of the features provided in tooz are based on timeout (heartbeats, locks, etc) so are less resilient than other backends.

 * `ipc` is based on Posix IPC and only implements a lock mechanism for now.
   The lock can only be distributed locally to a computer processes.